 - During the game against Shinryuuji, Monta catches a ball thrown by a fan without even turning around, foreshadowing his later move "the Devilbat Backfire" which wouldn't officially appear until the game against Ojou.

 - The biggest since the first chapter.
 The aura of Igneel is often shown in Natsu's battles.
 During the battle against Faust, we also see the aura of Metallicana and Grandeeney.
 In the Fighting Festival arc, Natsu and Gajeel can't pass through the barrier around Fairy Tail.
 Chapter 400 reveals that Igneel was in Natsu the whole time (the reason they couldn't pass through the barrier is that it forbade anyone over eighty to exit and they had centuries-old dragons inside them.

-- In Chapter 24, Mirajane mentions that there are only five mages (only S-Class members) allowed on the second floor.
+- In Chapter 24, Mirajane mentions that there are only five wizards (only S-Class members) allowed on the second floor.
 She only names four.
 But since the master is the one doing the allowing, who is the fifth one?
 Well, in chapter 25 we clearly see her on the second floor without trouble from anyone.
 She gives Laxus an angry face when he teases Fairy Tail that those who left for an S-Class mission without authorization would likely die.
 An angry face he claims "he hasn't seen in a long time".

 - It's anime-only, but in an early filler episode, Natsu switches bodies with Loke, and comments that being Loke feels strange.
-That is because Loke wasn't human.
+That is because Loke isn't human.